Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Nematic interaction and the fate of the phase

+The opening of a gaps $\Delta \sim K$ at these TRIM implies that even infinitesimal nematic interactions are effective in destroying the $\mathcal{Z}_2$ band-topology.

-with $\Lambda_{\pm}=\frac{1}{2}\sqrt{(2J'-\frac{K_\|}{2})^2+(2(D'-D'')\pm \frac{\sqrt{3}}{2}K_\|)^2}$.
-For simplicity, the eigenvalues and band-gaps have been calculated considering the $M_{\bf{k}}$ matrix and not the entire Bogoliubov--de Gennes problem.
-Solving the BdG problem denies us a simple analytical form, however, the physics remains the same: The nematic terms open a gap at the TRIM, and the spin-degeneracy is not preserved as opposed to the case of the Kramer's-doublets of the original Kane-Mele model.
+We note that, for simplicity, the eigenvalues and band-gaps above have been calculated considering the $M_{\bf{k}}$ matrix and not the entire Bogoliubov--de Gennes Hamiltonian.
+Solving the Bogoliubov--de Gennes problem denies us a simple analytical form, however, the physics remains the same: the infinitesimal nematic terms break spin-degeneracy, opening a gap at the TRIM.
+This contrasts with the Kane--Mele model, where Rashba coupling does not break the time--reversal symmetry protecting the degeneracy at the TRIM \cite{Kane2005b}.
+And it follows that infinitesimal Rashba interaction cannot lift the degeneracy of Kramers doublets at TRIM.

+We return to this point in Section~\ref{sec:U1}, where we analyze the symmetry protecting $\mathcal{Z}_2$ band topology in our model, and show that nematic interactions break this symmetry.
+Before that, we examine another consequence of the loss of $\mathcal{Z}_2$ band topology, namely the hybridization of the edge states.